Flamenco/stackeditpro/Features.md

 Format, edit, and syntax highlight frontmatter.

 Frontmatter is a  Markdown header written in YAML, and contained between lines of `---`.
-It is used to configure a  Markdown document.
+It is used to configure a Markdown document with metadata.

 ```markdown
 ---